yell0wsuit/cuttherope-dx/HowToAddNewTexture.md

 ### Sprite displays but coordinates are wrong

 - **Cause:** Frame coordinates in JSON don't match actual sprite sheet
-- **Fix:** Re-export from TexturePacker with correct sprite sheet alignment
+- **Fix:** Re-export from TexturePacker with correct sprite sheet alignment; also make sure the sprite is not rotated

 ### Frames are in wrong order